pavlakis/psr4-with-composer/README.md

 There are 5 files in total:

+>Initially used just for composer to generate the autoloader

-1. MyApp/composer.json
+* MyApp/composer.json

+>Create a class with the application namespace MyApp\Http

-2. MyApp/src/Http/Request.php
+* MyApp/src/Http/Request.php

+>Create a test with its own namespace MyApp\Tests\Http

-3. MyApp/tests/Http/RequestTest.php
+* MyApp/tests/Http/RequestTest.php

+>The bootstrap file for phpunit

-4. MyApp/tests/bootstrap.php
+* MyApp/tests/bootstrap.php

+> For phpunit to know how to bootstrap the application

-5. MyApp/tests/phpunit.xml.dist
+* MyApp/tests/phpunit.xml.dist